autogluon/autogluon-rag/src/agrag/modules/data_processing/README.md

   html_tags_to_extract: List of HTML tags to extract text from.
 Default is ["p", "table"].
 We support ["p", "table", "li", "div", "span", "<h_tags>"]  currently.

+  login_info: A dictionary containing login credentials for each URL.
+Required if the target URL requires authentication.
+  Must be structured as {target_url: {"login_url": <login_url>, "credentials": {"username": "your_username", "password": "your_password"}}}

 ```